KaushalNaresh/AI_in_Storytelling/README.md

 ## Inference
-We have already pre-processed and fine-tuned our model so you can
+We have already pre-processed and fine-tuned our model so you can directly use below command to run the app
 ```
 export OPENAI_API_KEY="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"
 streamlit run app.py